Portland Symphony Orchestra

 The Portland Symphony Orchestra (PSO) was established in 1924 in Portland, Maine, United States, as the Amateur Strand Symphony Orchestra.
 Started by a small group of musicians who had sent out invitations to join their organization to people in the area, they had their first rehearsal the following year with 75 instrumentalists, giving their first concert a month later at the Strand Theater.
 In 1927, the orchestra changed its name to the Portland Municipal Orchestra, and again in 1932 to the Portland Maine Symphony.
 In 1969, the orchestra's name was changed to the Portland Symphony Orchestra, after that name became available when an older orchestra in Portland, Oregon, relinquished it in favor of a new name, the Oregon Symphony.
 Today, the Portland Symphony Orchestra is recognized to be one of the top orchestras of its size in the country.
-The concert season runs from September to May and during July, and performs a variety of concerts in their home concert hall Merrill Auditorium.
+The concert season runs from September to May and during July, and performs a variety of concerts in their home concert hall, Portland's Merrill Auditorium.

+Magic of Christmas

+The orchestra began holding the Magic of Christmas concert series in 1980.
+General manager Russ Burleigh suggested the idea of a holiday concert and conductor Bruce Hangen created the tradition.
+Magic of Christmas runs for twelve shows in December leading up to Christmas.
+Each season, the concert is different and includes different guest singers and performers.
+It always includes the 100-member Magic of Christmas Chorus and the PSO Children's Chorus.
+The concert always features a carol sing-along and a performance of Leroy Anderson's "Sleigh Ride" for which the musicians and choir members wear hats, scarves and reindeer ears.
+The concert often features a performance of "The Maine Christmas Song," by Con Fullam, a native of Sidney, Maine.

+In 2020, the Magic of Christmas of was live-streamed online because of the COVID-19 pandemic.
+That year, the concert program was as follows: